hb9kns/cwondr/README.md

 ## The Solution: pocket-sized, USB powered 430 MHz CW transceiver

 - 5 V power is widely available in USB supplies and batteries
-- 430 MHz is a not too crowded band suitable for short range contacts and antennas easy to carry around
+- 430 MHz is a not too crowded band suitable for short range contacts with antennas easy to carry around
 - cheap and small RF systems for 70 cm are widely available (PMR, ISM band remote controls)
 - Arduino and similar solutions provide low-power control facilities